jbellis/jvector/UPGRADING.md

 - Support for Anisotropic Product Quantization as described in "Accelerating Large-Scale Inference with Anisotropic Vector Quantization"
   (https://arxiv.org/abs/1908.10396)
 - `GraphIndexBuilder.markNodeDeleted` is now threadsafe
-- `GraphIndexBuilder::removeDeletedNodes` is parallelized, significantly faster, and can now be called concurrently with insertions to and searches of the graph.
+- `GraphIndexBuilder::removeDeletedNodes` is parallelized and significantly faster.

 ## API changes supporting new features
 - `GraphIndexBuilder` and `GraphSearcher` scoring are encapsulated by `BuildScoreProvider` and `SearchScoreProvider`,